tobenna/koa-user-api/README.md

 * Run `npm start`

-The API routes can be used with Postman:
+The API routes can with Postman:
 Use `http://localhost:3000/api/v1` as base URL

 * List users GET `/users/`